CERTIFICATIONS AND ACCREDITATIONS

 A Due Diligence System (DDS) is a legal requirement of the Illegal Logging Prohibition Amendment Regulations 2013 and an important component of the Chain of Custody standard (AS 4707) and PEFC ST 2002:2013.

 Due Diligence is a framework of processes and procedures designed to ensure that forest products are obtained from legal and responsible sources.
 These processes involve the gathering of information, a risk assessment of the supply area and risk mitigation if required.

-ANWE obtains wood from plantations and native forests managed by the Forestry Corporation of NSW, Vic Forests and Pentarch Forest Products all of whom are certified under the AFS/PEFC scheme.
+ANWE obtains wood from plantations and native forests managed by the Forestry Corporation of NSW, Vic Forests and Pentarch Forestry all of whom are certified under the AFS/PEFC scheme.